CodyHenrichsen-CTEC/JavaArithmetic/README.md

 - Java Casting and random https://youtu.be/oyXUAIcl49M <img src ="https://img.youtube.com/vi/oyXUAIcl49M/0.jpg" alt="Screenshot of Java math basics video">
 - The Java Math. methods https://youtu.be/6GYkQhXd_3g <img src ="https://img.youtube.com/vi/6GYkQhXd_3g/0.jpg" alt="Screenshot of Java math basics video">

 A lecture on math in Java is also available.
+Lecture notes in the StudyResources repo and video